 Lincoln Kong

 My question is about robotaxi.
-So we're quite impressed that AT 6 is targeting a cost of RMB250,000 per car. -- and that's significantly lower than the generation of the taxi models.
+So, we're quite impressed that RT6 is targeting a cost of RMB250,000 per car and that's significantly lower than the generation of the taxi models.
 So can management help us understand, what's the main driver for this cost reduction?
 And what's our outlook for the future cost trend?
 And how should we think about robotaxi's economic mechanism on this cost?
-And any time line, I think when to expect major commercial contribution from the robotaxi business.
+And any time line, I think when to expect major commercial contribution from the robotaxi business?

 Robin Li

 Lincoln, this is Robin.
 I think there are three drivers for the cost reduction.
 First, it's our deep knowledge in the autonomous driving technology and operations.
-Over the past nine years, Baidu has seen strong Level 4 technology and gained industrial industry know-how on the auto industry and how to operate our four ride-hailing services.
-Also, we have become the largest home ride-hailing service provider in the world.
+Over the past nine years, Baidu has viewed strong Level 4 technology and gained industrial industry know-how on the auto industry and how to operate L4 ride-hailing services.
+Also, we have become the largest autonomous ride-hailing service provider in the world.

-So we fully understand the auto ride-hailing market and understand our passengers needs.
+So, we fully understand the autonomous ride-hailing market and understand our passengers' needs.
 We know where we can simply find our in-car features and where we should allocate more resources.
-For example, RT6 is a passenger-centric vehicle, another driver centric vehicle.
-So on one hand, we have reduced some in-car features designed for the driver to reduce the cost like I mentioned during the prepared remarks, RT6 can remove the steering well and exclude some other accessories such as white screen, while display screen for drivers.
+For example, RT6 is a passenger-centric vehicle not a driver-centric vehicle.
+So on one hand, we have reduced some in-car features designed for the driver to reduce the cost like I mentioned during the prepared remarks.
+RT6 can remove the steering well and exclude some other accessories such as wide screen, wide display screen for drivers.

-On the other hand, we put more efforts on safety performance and the passenger experience to make Artifice passenger centric.
-For example, we have used safety redundancy in seven parts of rice setting an industry standard.
+On the other hand, we put more efforts on safety performance and the passenger experience to make RT6 passenger centric.
+For example, we have used safety redundancy in seven parts of RT6, setting an industry standard.
 This includes redundancy for computing unit, sensors, steering systems, braking systems, communication system, power supply and auto architecture.
 Also RT6 is designed for more in-car space and better in-car experience.
 I also want to highlight that about 60% of our RT6 BOMs for intelligent features like L4 and automating capabilities.

 The second driver is scale.
-We plan to leverage third-party automakers to produce arc for us.
-So RDX will not retrofit on a passenger vehicle.
+We plan to leverage third-party automakers to produce RT6 for us.
+So RT6 will not retrofit on a passenger vehicle.
 This is a key differentiator of RT6.
-We will pay for the BOM of six instead of the retail price like what we did in the past.
-One by able to move away from retrofitting vehicles to use third-party automakers to produce RDI, that's because we have the capability to offer large scale will protect the operation. supported by our leading autonomous driving technology and operational capabilities.
+We will pay for the BOM of RT6 instead of the retail price like what we did in the past.
+Once Baidu's able to move away from retrofitting vehicles to use third-party automakers to produce RT6, that's because we have the capability to offer large scale will protect the operation, supported by our leading autonomous driving technology and operational capabilities.

 And I think the third driver is the divestment of the value chain for China's intelligent EV industry.
-RT6 was launched at the time when China's intelligent industry is well built up with many new EV companies and auto part producers in the market.
+RT6 was launched at the time when China's intelligent EV industry is well built up with many new EV companies and auto part producers in the market.
 In particular, many autonomous driving-related auto parts are now being produced locally.
 So intelligent EVs are becoming more affordable than before and for the automotive-related auto parts, its cost is also much lower than before.

 For example, LiDAR.
 LiDAR is the most important component for autonomous driving solutions.
 It was charged hundreds of thousands of U.S. dollars in the beginning, but now it only costs like $1,000.
-So in the future, we believe the BOM for our robotaxi will continue to decrease because China's intelligent EV industry will continue to develop.
+So in the future, we believe the BOM for our robotaxi will continue to decrease because China's intelligent EV industry will continue to develop, and Apollo Go will continue to scale.

 Our approach is a gradual approach.
 We will continue to roll out regions in different cities.
-So therefore, scale up our robotaxi service, as we gain scale, as we improve continuously on technology, I think that the cost for operating such a service will continue to drop.
+So therefore, scale up our robotaxi service, as we gain scale, as we improve continuously on technology, I think that the cost for operating such service will continue to drop.
 And we certainly have the first-mover advantage and the barrier to entry for this will become higher and higher.

 Operator

-The next question comes from Melissa Yap of Citigroup.
+The next question comes from Alicia Yap of Citigroup.
 Please go ahead.

-Melissa Yap
+Alicia Yap

+Thank you.
+Good evening, management.
+Thank you for taking my question.
 I have a follow-up question on Apollo Go.
 So congratulations on some of the solid achievements recently.
 Can management provide some update on regulatory environment for autonomous driving and robotaxi in China?
 And how Baidu will capture this trend?
-And then can management also provide updates on Baidu's goal and strategy for this fully driverless operation?
+And then, can management also provide updates on Baidu's goal and strategy for this fully driverless operation?

 Thank you.
-This is Jen.
-Just as Robin said, Ogo is already the largest automotive service wiring.
-In quarter two, optical has completed 287,000 rides and were clearly ridesharing surpassed $1 million.
+This is Zhen.
+Just as Robin said, Ergo is already the largest automotive service provider in world.
+In quarter two, Ergo has completed 287,000 rides and were clearly ridesharing surpassed $1 million.
 This number is much higher than option -- our strategy is to leverage a large operation to improve level technology and growing faster and larger.

-This is very important in China because of the road and traffic acquisition are when we communicated here and the data generated from larger steel operations will help us to improve our lower hall technology and open the problem.
+This is very important in China because of the road and traffic conditions are very communicated here, and the data generated from larger steel operations will help us to improve our lower hall technology and open the problem.

 Today, our goal is already available in more than 10 cities including all the Tier 1 cities in China.
 Our operating areas are many places, including visions, office buildings and the hospitals cities.
-On the upside, we're also expanding of off rate industry.
+On the upside, we're also expanding of off-rate industry.

-With the launch of RT6 as a target market production cost or RMB250,000.
-We will be able to purchase grow off-rate at a faster pace.
+With the launch of RT6 as a target market production cost or RMB250,000, we will be able to purchase grow off-rate at a faster pace.
 In the future, we will continue to improve our Level 4 technology, and grow our operation.
 Also, we will try to push and make our influence on China's regulation or autonomous drive.

-For technology, we started up to offer autonomous ride hailing services on open growth in Wuhan on May 1.
-In less than three months, we will allow us to provide fully dressing services on the open road.
+For technology, we started up to offer autonomous ride-hailing services on open growth in Wuhan on May 10.
+In less than three months, we will allow us to provide fully driverless ride-hailing services on the open road.
 The great progress is for our leading technologies and capability.

 Robin Li

-For operation and the Yizhuang region in as Robin mentioned, we have already acquired about 10% back share for ride-hailing services in the region.
-Our average each of tactical commit more than 25.
+For operation in the Yizhuang region in as Robin mentioned, we have already acquired about 10% back share for ride-hailing services in the region. [indiscernible] our average each of activity will commit more than 25%.
 As a pioneer in the industry, Baidu worked closely with the regulator to set up regulations and industry standards.
-Recently, the Chinese ministry for transport issued a draft of deadline for the driving record transportation safety services.
-The guidelines aim to push the commercial operations or autonomous ride hailing services in China.
+Recently, the Chinese Ministry for Transport issued a draft of deadline for the driving record transportation safety services.
+The guidelines aim to push the commercial operations for autonomous ride-hailing services in China.

-This is the first regulation on our ride hailing services.
-At a central government level globally.
+This is the first regulation on autonomous ride-hailing services at a central government level globally.
 It matched efforts in promoting high-level autonomous driving.
 We are proud to be the first and only company in China to offer fully driverless ride-hailing.
-In early August, Baidu was allowed to provide fully driverless ride-hailing services and classic in Chongqing and Wuhan who owned China's major cities in the Middle East.
-In the future, we will continue to scale up our region and try to push fully drives the right heading to mortgages.
+In early August, Baidu was allowed to provide fully driverless ride-hailing services in Hefei, in Chongqing and Wuhan who owned China's major cities in the Middle East.
+In the future, we will continue to scale up our region and try to push fully driverless ride-hailing to [markets].

 Operator